DataDog/integrations-core/rabbitmq/README.md

 ### Configuration

+Rabbitmq exposes metrics in two ways: the [RabbitMQ Management Plugin][4] and the [Rabbitmq Prometheus Plugin][19].
+We support both of these plugins.

 #### Prepare RabbitMQ

+These steps are only needed for the [RabbitMQ Management Plugin][4].
+Starting with Rabbitmq v3.8 the [Rabbitmq Prometheus Plugin][19] is enabled by default and our integration communicates with it over an HTTP API.

-Enable the [RabbitMQ Management Plugin][4].
+Enable the plugin.
 The Agent user then needs at least the `monitoring` tag and these required permissions:

 | Permission | Command            |
 | ---------- | ------------------ |